 Imperial has also financially supported national forestry programmes and as we purchase tobacco will continue to do so in Tanzania, Mozambique and Malawi, promoting the value of trees to farmers.
 In addition to the environmental benefits of our forestry programme, there are also economic benefits for farmers in labour savings and the reduced cost of wood and transport.

 Our afforestation programme also considers the issue of biodiversity.
-Where possible, we encourage the planting of trees which encourages the development of local insect and bird populations.
+Where possible, we encourage the planting of indigenous trees which encourages the development of local insect and bird populations.
 These projects improve wildlife habitats and food sources for a number of animal species.
-Furthermore, The Sustainable Tobacco Programme (STP), which all our tobacco leaf suppliers are required to participate in, encourages suppliers to gather data on areas of biodiversity value in and around the tobacco growing areas to create and implement a biodiversity management programme.
-This involves mapping of areas of high biodiversity value, such as ponds, watercourses and woodland that may be affected by tobacco production.
+Furthermore, the Sustainable Tobacco Programme (STP), which all our tobacco leaf suppliers are encouraged to participate in, encourages suppliers to gather data on areas of biodiversity value in and around the tobacco growing areas to create and implement a biodiversity management programme.
+This involves mapping areas of high biodiversity value, such as ponds, watercourses and woodland that may be affected by tobacco production.

 Since 2012, we have funded the construction of over 5,000 energy efficient tobacco-curing barns.
 These barns can use up to 30% less wood fuel compared to standard curing barns and have contributed to significant reduction in emissions from our tobacco supply chain.